atakankeskin99/atakankeskin99/README.md

 - Strengthening my understanding of computer systems
 - Learning Python step-by-step and applying it to small practical tasks
-- Building simple tools, notes, and beginner-level projects
+- Building simple automation tools and scripts
 - Creating structured documentation for everything I study
 - Developing consistent habits for long-term IT growth